FoamScience/FoamScience.github.io/_posts/2018-08-25-vim-openfoam-power-part2.md

 {% endhighlight %}

-The first if structure checks if the compiler is already set (so it leaves).
-If not, it declares `current_compiler` as *"ant"* (so, the next time the script executes, it will be finished in the first if structure).
+The first if structure checks if the compiler is already set (if it's the case, vim will leave the script).
+If not, it
+declares `current_compiler` as *"ant"* (so, the next time the script executes, it will be finished in the first if structure).
 The second if statement sets compatibility stuff for older VIM versions.